guidobonerz/ptah/README.md

 # ptah
-ptah - Petit Template Automation Handler...\
+ptah - Petite Template Automation Handler...\
 ... or Ptah ("the builder") is one of the gods of the ancient Egyptian religion\
 ... is a template based code generator\
 \